Terrance Knighton: Regular season

+Playoffs

 Coaching career

 Knighton joined the coaching staff at Wagner in 2019 as defensive line coach.
 He joined the Carolina Panthers coaching staff as a coaching assistant in 2021.

+On November 29, 2022, Knighton left the Panthers to join Matt Rhule's coaching staff at the University of Nebraska-Lincoln as the new defensive line coach.

 Personal life

-Knighton earned the nickname Pot Roast when former Jaguars linebacker Clint Ingram overheard Knighton’s meal order on a road trip.
+Knighton earned the nickname "Pot Roast" when former Jaguars linebacker Clint Ingram overheard Knighton's meal order on a road trip.
 He has been childhood friends with Cincinnati Bengals defensive end Chris Baker since high school, where the two of them were teammates.
-The two would be teammates again for one season in their professional careers when Knighton signed with the Redskins in 2015.
-Knighton also served as Baker's best man in his wedding to ESPN talent producer, Jamila Phillips.
+The two were teammates again for one season in their professional careers when Knighton signed with the Redskins in 2015.
+Knighton also served as Baker's best man in his wedding to ESPN talent producer Jamila Phillips.

-In 2009, he visited the NFL-YET center in Jacksonville with teammates Cecil Newton and Julius Williams to sign autographs and provide Thanksgiving dinner for 30 families.

-Knighton suffered an eye injury during a late night incident at a Jacksonville nightclub.
+Knighton suffered an eye injury during a late-night incident at a Jacksonville nightclub.
 He temporarily lost vision and required surgery to remove a cataract that formed for protection.
 His vision slowly returned.

 Knighton appeared in a series of commercials for Bridgestone tires, including "Empty Fridge" and "Treadmill."

+Knighton began suffering from cluster headache episodes when he was a teenager.
+He missed a game in 2015 due to the condition.